 Theme Recommendation Implementation Timeline Maximum system-wide peak parking utilization for municipal parking: 85%; Service Level Standards Maximum system-wide peak parking utilization for private parking: 90%; and Ongoing Maximum acceptable walking distance from parking location to destination: 400m.
 A wayfinding and signage strategy should be completed with the following considerations in mind: Introduction signs at major entry points to the Core Area.
 Directional signs located in advance of anticipated turning maneuvers.
 Wayfinding Improvements Identification signs located at all parking lot entrances - this would include naming / numbering, descriptions to aid in users' spatial understanding, and a colour scheme on the identification signage to delineate municipal and private parking assets.
 Short Term Pedestrian signs located at each parking lot's pedestrian access points.
 Addition of municipal parking lot locations to Google Maps.
 Creation of an online parking maps.
-Parking Requirements in Zoning By- Laws Consideration of site-specific applications to have parking requirements reduced for any particular development ought to have regard for the impact of such a reduction on the parking system of the relevant Core Area.
+Parking Requirements Consideration of site-specific applications to have parking requirements reduced for any particular development ought to have Short Term / Ongoing

+Theme Recommendation Implementation Timeline in Zoning By- Laws regard for the impact of such a reduction on the parking system of the relevant Core Area.
 In cases of proposed developments for which provision of adequate on-site parking is economically infeasible, the City should consider requiring development proponents to mitigate anticipated parking deficiencies through agreements with owners of private parking lots located within a walkable distance to the proposed development.
 Such agreements should be made perpetual and robust through registration on title to all involved lands.
-Short Term / Ongoing

-Theme Recommendation Implementation Timeline Cash-in-Lieu of Parking Policies Abolish cash-in-lieu of parking for Fenelon Falls and do not introduce cash-in-lieu of parking for Bobcaygeon.
-Have City staff and or a consultant determine the optimal mix of funding instruments to support the expansion of the municipal parking system in the Lindsay Core Area.
+Abolish cash-in-lieu of parking for Fenelon Falls and do not introduce cash-in-lieu of parking for Bobcaygeon.
+Cash-in-Lieu of Parking Policies Determine the optimal mix of funding instruments to support the expansion of the municipal parking system in the Lindsay Core Area.
 Until that determination is made, maintain for downtown Lindsay some form of cash-in-lieu of parking in a consistent manner, and ensure the proceeds thereby raised are deposited into a parking reserve fund to be used exclusively for the upgrade and expansion of municipal parking in downtown Lindsay.
 Short Term Payment of cash-in-lieu of parking should remain at the discretion of City Council to ensure that excess parking demand generated by proposed developments can be met by the municipal parking system.